Job Opportunities Job Opportunities

 POSITION ROLE

 The Community Mobiliser will be responsible for the community level actions in all villages of working block under the project.
-The Community Mobiliser will plan and implement the activities under the guidance of the Field Officer in line with the implementation plan of the project.
+The Community Mobiliser will plan and implement the activities under the guidance of the Field Coordinator in line with the implementation plan of the project.

 Remain alert and responsive to any safeguarding risks; acquire and maintain the relevant knowledge and skills necessary to promote strong safeguarding practices; understand and adhere to ChildFund India’s Safeguarding Policy and Procedures; and conduct yourself at all times in a manner consistent with ChildFund India’s safeguarding principles and standards.